Borrow a Bike scheme

 How long the scheme lasts and any costs

-The scheme is free to join and initially lasts for three months from collecting the bike.
-At our discretion the loan term may be extended for a further three months.
+The scheme is free to join.
+You can borrow an E-Bike (if available) for 1 month or a Hybrid bike for up to 3 months.
+At our discretion the loan term of a Hybrid (non-electric) bike may be extended for a further three months.

-Following a maximum six month loan period there will be an option to purchase the bike at a significantly reduced cost whilst also receiving a free support package from our charity partner Recyke y'bike, alternatively the bike can be returned.
+At the end of the loan period there will be an option to purchase a bike from our older fleet of bikes at a significantly reduced cost whilst also receiving a free support package from our charity partner Recyke y'bike.

 You can return the bike at any time, but we need a minimum of three working days notice.
 Contact us to agree a date and time, and return the bike and equipment to the place you collected it from.